top of page

 • Your caravan and car must be within legal weight limits.

-• The police may check the caravan’s plated Maximum Technically Permissible Laden Mass (MTPLM) and the actual loaded weight.
+• The police may check the caravan’s plated Maximum Technically Permissible Laden Mass (MTPLM) against the actual loaded weight.

 Tyres and Lights

-• All lights (indicators, brake lights, reversing lights) must be working.
+• All lights (indicators, brake lights, reversing lights) must be operational.

-• Tyres must be in good condition with at least 1.6mm tread depth.
+• Tyres should be in good condition, with a minimum tread depth of 1.6mm.

 Brakes and Hitch Mechanism

-• Caravans over 750kg must have a working braking system.
+• Caravans over 750kg must have a functioning braking system.

-• The breakaway cable must be fitted correctly and in good condition.
+• Ensure the breakaway cable is fitted correctly and in good condition.

 Number Plates and VIN